ryangittings/alcedo/README.md

 - Get started by tweaking the settings in settings.scss
 - You can remove or add the mixins in the style.scss file to only include what you need.
-- alcedo has a 12 column grid with column classes for mobile, tablet and desktop, with the breakpoints of these controllable seperate to your media queries (though using the mqs by default).
+- alcedo has a 12 column grid with column classes for small, medium and large and extra-large, with the breakpoints of these controllable seperate to your media queries (though using the mqs by default).

 ### Getting Started With Gulp
 - Run `npm update --save-dev` to update package.json dependencies to the latest and download the latest node modules.